-The following table sets forth the compensation for our Chief Executive Officer ("CEO") and the average compensation for our other Named Executive Officers ("Other NEOs") for the fiscal years ended January 31, 2023, January 31, 2022 and January 31, 2021 (each, a "Covered Year"), in each case as reported in the Summary Compensation Table ("SCT") and with certain adjustments to reflect the "compensation actually paid" to such individuals, as calculated in accordance with rules adopted by the SEC in August 2022.
+The following table sets forth the compensation for our Chief Executive Officer ("CEO") and the average compensation for our other Named Executive Officers ("Other NEOs") for the fiscal years ended January 31, 2024, January 31, 2023, January 31, 2022 and January 31, 2021 (each, a "Covered Year"), in each case as reported in the Summary Compensation Table ("SCT") and with certain adjustments to reflect the "compensation actually paid" to such individuals, as calculated in accordance with rules adopted by the SEC.
 "Compensation actually paid" ("CAP") does not reflect amounts actually realized by our CEO and Other NEOs and may be higher or lower than the amounts, if any, that are ultimately realized by such individuals.
-The Compensation Committee did not consider "compensation actually paid", as defined by the SEC, when making its executive compensation decisions for the Covered Years.
-Please see the Compensation Discussion and Analysis section in this proxy statement for a discussion of the Compensation Committee's philosophy, objectives, and practices when making executive compensation decisions.

 The table below also provides information for each Covered Year on our cumulative Total Shareholder Return ("TSR") and the cumulative TSR of our peer group, the Nasdaq Computer Index (with each such TSR determined for the period commencing on January 31, 2020), our Net Loss and our Revenue.
-We selected Revenue as our "most important financial performance measure" used to link "compensation actually paid" to our CEO and Other NEOs to our performance for the fiscal year ended January 31, 2023.
+We selected Revenue as our "most important financial performance measure" used to link "compensation actually paid" to our CEO and Other NEOs to our performance for the fiscal year ended January 31, 2024.